Kristina01111000/Drws_site/README.md

 8/30
 No meeting on the 14th
-See if we can figure out how to do the free section of the patreon (quick minutes) Make the book picture in the shop in the patreon look better Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it Link from the patreon posts to the quizzes on gh
-Make sure logging in is easier on growing holistically but one on every page Enable quizzes only to patrons somehow fix the lessons so they link to the patreon site post, so the video isn’t on gh Fix the gh site so that it doesn’t say the learning program is free, just first video Remove the 4 months, just holistic learning program, edit the text on the site We might redo the entire first page, which is better pushing 30 day challenge or the patreon Site should be focused on getting people to patreon and focusing on the community part of it, think about what parts of the site to get rid of
+See if we can figure out how to do the free section of the patreon (quick minutes) Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it Link from the patreon posts to the quizzes on gh Enable quizzes only to patrons somehow fix the lessons so they link to the patreon site post, so the video isn’t on gh We might redo the entire first page, which is better pushing 30 day challenge or the patreon Site should be focused on getting people to patreon and focusing on the community part of it, think about what parts of the site to get rid of
 Get rid of the holistic growth tab, put activity page at the top